sagemath/sage-archive-2023-02-01/README.txt

     server for multiple users.
 For security (i.e., to run "notebook(secure=True)") you want to access the server using the HTTPS protocol.
-First, install OpenSSL and the OpenSSL development headers on your system if they are not already.
+First, install OpenSSL and the OpenSSL development headers on your system if they are not already installed.
 Then install pyOpenSSL by building Sage and then typing

         ./sage -i pyopenssl